MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### take

-To get a sense of the data in our table, let's use the [take](./takeoperator.md) operator to view a sample of records.
+To get a sense of the data, use the [take](./takeoperator.md) operator to view a sample of records.
 This operator returns a specified number of arbitrary rows from the table, which can be useful for previewing the data and becoming familiar with it.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAEAAsuyS%2fKdS1LzSspVqhRKEnMTlUwBQDEz2b8FAAAAA%3d%3d" target="_blank">Run the query</a>